Argos’s Black Friday sale is bursting with great deals – these are the best ones

 Argos has been super generous with its toy discounts this year.
 Not only has the retailer already knocked a third off the price of this Lego Star Wars millennium falcon set, but you can also get a further 20 per cent off when you add the code “TOYS20” at checkout.
 Use the 1,300 included pieces to build what is perhaps the most recognisable ship in all of sci-fi fandom.
 You’ll also get seven characters who frequent the falcon, from Chewbacca and Lando Calrissian to C-3PO and R2-D2.
 It may be the ship that made the kessel run in less than 12 parsecs, but you’ll need to be even faster to grab this deal before it’s gone.

-Lego Harry Potter Fawkes Dumbledore’s phoenix set: Was £35, now £23, Argos.co.uk

-Loyal and intelligent, Dumbledore’s trusty phoenix companion never left the Hogwarts headmaster’s side.
-And now, kids aged 10 and up can see the fiery feathered friend come to life with this Argos-exclusive model that has a third off right now.
-Fawkes looks life-like with a powerful beak and realistic “flying” wings powered by a hand-turned mechanism.
-Containing 597 Lego pieces, it measures more than 24cm from beak to tail.

-Lego city passenger train Bluetooth remote control set: Was £105, now £65, Argos.co.uk
+Lego city passenger train Bluetooth remote control set: Was £105, now £52 (with discount code), Argos.co.uk

 Add some power to your Lego city universe with this Bluetooth-powered locomotive.
 The set comes equipped with two carriages, circular train tracks that are compatible with other Lego train sets, four minifigures and a buildable platform.
 You can drive the vehicle with a remote control or from your phone if you download the app.
 With a saving of £40, we think we can get all aboard with this train set.

-Marvel Spidey and his amazing friends team figure collection: Was £45, now £22.50, Argos.co.uk
+Marvel Spidey and his amazing friends team figure collection: Was £45, now £18 (with discount code), Argos.co.uk

 In case you’ve been living under a rock, you may not know that the upcoming Spiderman film is all any Marvel fan is talking about.
 Well, with this set your little superhero can now re-enact some of their favourite scenes from the MCU thus far.
 The set includes six (technically seven) fan favourites such as Miles Morales’s Spiderman, The Hulk and Black Panther, as well as a couple of lesser-known (but sure to be important) characters, too.
 The set is currently £22.50 in the Black Friday sale with an extra 20 per cent off the original price and is sure to make all their web-slinging Christmas dreams come true.